typelevel/typelevel.github.com/posts/2018-05-09-tagless-final-streaming.md

 ### Abstracting over the effect type

-One thing you might have noticed in the examples above is that both `PostgreSQL` interpreters are not fixed to `IO` or `Task` or any other effect type but rather requiring a parametric `F[_]` and an implicit instance of `Sync[F]`.
+One thing you might have noticed in the examples above is that both `ItemRepository` interpreters are not fixed to `IO` or `Task` or any other effect type but rather requiring a parametric `F[_]` and an implicit instance of `Sync[F]`.
 This is a quite powerful technique for both library authors and application developers.
 Well know libraries such as [Http4s](https://http4s.org/), [Monix](https://monix.io/) and [Fs2](https://functional-streams-for-scala.github.io/fs2/) make a heavy use of it.

 And by requiring a `Sync[F]` instance we are just saying that our implementation will need to suspend synchronous side effects.